Bruno Walter: Death

 Bruno Walter died of a heart attack in his Beverly Hills home in 1962.
-He is buried in the cemetery of Gentilino in Canton Ticino, Switzerland.
+His final resting place is in the cemetery of Gentilino near Lugano in the Canton of Ticino, Switzerland, in the same grave where his wife and their daughter Gretel had already been buried.
+Their daughter Lotte (1903–1970) was buried there as well.

 Work

 Recordings

 Walter's work is documented on hundreds of recordings made between 1900 (when he was 24) and 1961.
 Most listeners became familiar with him through the stereo recordings made in his last few years, when his health was declining.
 Some critics have suggested that these recordings do not fully convey what Walter's art must have sounded like in its prime.
 The late recordings are said to have a geniality that contrasts with the energetic, intense and mercurial performances of earlier decades.
 Furthermore, Walter's late recordings focus mostly on older compositions, whereas in his youth he often conducted what was then considered newer music.

 Walter worked closely with Mahler as an assistant and protégé.
 Mahler did not live to perform his Das Lied von der Erde or Symphony No. 9, but his widow, Alma Mahler, asked Walter to premiere both.
 Walter led the first performance of Das Lied in 1911 in Munich and of the Ninth in 1912 in Vienna with the Vienna Philharmonic.
 Decades later, Walter and the Vienna Philharmonic (with Mahler's brother-in-law Arnold Rosé still a concertmaster) made the first recordings of Das Lied von der Erde in 1936 and of the Ninth Symphony in 1938.
 Both were recorded live in concert, the latter only two months before the Nazi Anschluss drove Walter (and Rosé) into exile.